 A Tailored Approach to Defending Against OSHA Citations

 OSHA citations are fact-specific matters that require defense strategies tailored to the circumstances at hand.
 Although every workplace and employer are different, you may be able to raise one of the following affirmative defenses:

 1. Employee Misconduct

-Establishing an employee misconduct defense requires an employer to show
+Establishing an employee misconduct defense requires an employer to show the following:

 - The regulatory violation was a direct and exclusive result of an employee’s conduct;

 - The employer / supervisors did not participate in, observe, or know about the violation;

 - The employee’s conduct violated internal company policies in place at the time of the violation.

 2. Impossibility of Compliance